 Enter your postcode to find your nearest store to have a face-to-face chat!

-To encourage Australians to take out private hospital cover and relieve stress on the public system, the government imposes an additional levy on the income** of those without private hospital cover.
+To encourage Australians to take out private hospital cover and relieve stress on the public system, the government imposes an additional levy on the income** of those who earn more than the income** threshold and who do not hold an appropriate level of private hospital cover for themselves and all of their dependants**.
 This levy is known as the Medicare Levy Surcharge (MLS).

 The MLS can be anywhere from 0 to 1.5% of a person’s income**, depending on their income** bracket.